European Commission logo

 summary

-RHOMOLO is a recursively dynamic spatial computable general equilibrium (spatial CGE) model used to simulate the sector-, region-, and time-specific impact of EU policies and to provide support to policy makers in the evaluation of investments, reforms, and structural changes in the economy.
+RHOMOLO is a recursively dynamic, spatial, computable general equilibrium (CGE) model.
+It is used to simulate the sector-, region- and time-specific impact of EU policies, and to support policymakers in evaluating investments, reforms and structural changes to the economy.

 The RHOMOLO model has been developed by the JRC in collaboration with the Directorate-General for Regional and Urban Policy (DG REGIO).
 The explicitly modelled spatial dimension makes it a unique tool for territorial impact assessment.